CloudHMS/HMS.Sample.CodingStandard/C#/Coding practices/README.md

 41. Avoid raising events explicitly.
 Use `EventsHelper` to publish events defensively.
 > EventsHelper is presented in Chapter 6-8 of Programming .NET Components 2nd Edition.

-47. Always use interfaces.
+47. Prefer use interfaces.
 > See Chapters 1 and 3 in Programming .NET Components 2nd Edition.
+We agree it to "prefer" level, not "always"

 48. Do not have more than **20** members per interface. **12** is probably the practical limit.